coffeewithegg/coffeewithegg/apps/ops/README.md

 # Ops

 This is where I manage the configuration of things.
-It is hosted on Vercel because this project is built with react-router-v7.
+It is hosted on Netlify because this project is built with react-router-v7.
 If I were to host it manually, I would have to use a server and maintain that.
-So I use Vercel to host it for free.
+So I use Netlify to host it for free.

 ## Getting Started